a-laz/calendar-sync/README.md

 ## 📜 License

-Calendar-sync.git is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is licensed under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.

 ---

 ## ✨ Acknowledgments

-- Credit `contributors`, `inspiration`, `references`, etc.
+- **Google Calendar API** - For providing robust calendar integration capabilities
+- **iCloud CalDAV** - For enabling seamless iCloud calendar synchronization
+- **Google Cloud Functions** - For serverless execution and automated scheduling
+- **Python Community** - For the excellent libraries that make this project possible
+- **Open Source Contributors** - For the various open source tools and libraries used in this project

 <div align="right">